eckon/dotfiles/config/nvim/README.md

 ## Special

-Sadly my config does not handle gigantic files always perfectly, so for things like million lines of json or similar,
+Similar to others, my vim setup does not handle gigantic files well, things like multiple `MB` of `json` or `millions of lines` of some `language`/`format` will result in problems with `lsp`, `treesitter`, `custom plugins` and `highlight` in general, slowing down or potentially even crashing `vim`.
-I added a global variable `run_minimal` which can be when calling vim and will disable some of the more resource intense plugins.

-This mainly includes `lsp`, `treesitter` and other things that take long or do not handle gigantic files well.

-For that the `vi` command is mapped to this minimal config (and the normal `vim` / `nvim` to the full config).
+For this case there are two ways of handling it, either every file will be initialized differently or we do not allow gigantic files.

+My setup has two modes, a `normal` mode and a `performance`/`minimal` mode.
+The `normal` vim will not allow big files, it wipes them before loading them.

+Additionally there is another `minimal` mode vim via the `vi` command, which can handle these gigantic files well (its close to bare bones vim).
+This is being done by passing the `run_minimal` variable to vim (see `fish` config), disabling multiple known sources of problems for big files.